-Be the best place to work and thrive - we want to be recognised by our staff as the best place to work and to offer them opportunities to grow and develop regardless of who they are.
+To be a brilliant place to work and thrive - we want to be recognised by our staff as the best place to work and to offer them opportunities to grow and develop regardless of who they are.

 Drive sustainability - includes financial sustainability in the way in which we use resources and become more productive.
 Environmental sustainability.
 Environmental sustainability recognises the responsibility we have in reducing the harmful impact our activities have on the environment.